CaramelKat/CaramelKat/README.md

 Hello, I'm Jemma!

-I'm an Embedded Systems Engineer at RFA Engineering.
+I'm a Software PV&V Verification Champion at John Deere.
 Most of my work consists of hardware/simulation testing of embedded displays for construction equipment.

 In my spare time I enjoy reverse engineering and reimplementing different web services and APIs, as well as creating other fun interactive experiences.